Synth and Software’s Top 10 Synth Soloists

-Which synth players are unsurpassed at playing leads and solos?
+Synth and Software contributor Jerry Kovarsky provides his list of synth players that are unsurpassed at playing leads and solos.

-During the online discussion after last month’s “Synth and Software’s Top 10 Synthesists,” I challenged editor Geary Yelton to go deeper than just a basic Top 10.
+I challenged founding editor Geary Yelton to go deeper than just a basic Top 10.
 I envisioned multiple Top 10 lists of synthesists based on different criteria.
 I wanted not just some overall popularity or influence contest, but multiple views of players excelling at different aspects of making music with synthesizers.
 Geary called me on my suggestion, and so here I am with but one view based on an area I’ve explored for many years now: lead synth soloing.

 Let me define the criteria I used to develop this list: